-Our graduates have found employment at numerous pharmacies in the Calgary region, working for Alberta Health Services, community pharmacies, clinics, and businesses such as Safeway, Loblaws, Shoppers Drug Mart and Walmart.
+Our graduates have found employment at numerous pharmacies, working for Alberta Health Services, community pharmacies, clinics, and businesses such as Safeway, Loblaws, Shoppers Drug Mart and Walmart.

 For more information about the career of pharmacy assistant, visit alis’ pharmacy assistant career information page on the Alberta Learning Information Service (ALIS) website.

 June 27, 2023 - Online Mornings

 July 25, 2023 - Online Evenings

 August 16, 2023 - Online Mornings

 FIND OUT MORE

 Fill out the form below for your FREE information package.